quixio/quix-docs/docs/quix-cloud/quickstart.md

 ![Quix Cloud service details](../images/quix-cloud-onboarding/event-detection-transform-quix-cloud.png)

-Here you can explore the complete information of the service, including CPU amd memory utilization, topics being used, live data, logging, and much more.
+Here you can explore the complete information of the service, including CPU and memory utilization, topics being used, live data, logging, and much more.

 ## Step 6: Explore the `Messages` tab